Boston Area Schools Plagued With Unreliable Wireless NetworksRead more

 If you’ve attended any of the latest security conferences, you’ve probably heard talk about encrypted detection.
 However, encrypted data is hard to scan for signs of hacking.
 In the past security solutions had to unencrypt data and analyze it for threats, or just let the encrypted data pass and hope it didn’t include anything dangerous.
 Modern solutions have found ways to search for threats in encrypted data, without compromising its encryption.
 This is a big deal for companies that want to protect their data – especially wireless data –and should soon become standard once the last few wrinkles are ironed out.

 During program development, security is often added on after the core workings of the program are already complete.
 This is problematic – it tends to create a lot more vulnerabilities.
 We’re finally seeing a concerted demand for developers to start including security aspects in their initial coding.
 This new standard could help secure many of the applications on the market.

-Do you need help with data security for your business in Boston and throughout New England?
+Do you need help with data security for your business in Andover?
 The team at Radius Executive IT Solutions understands these challenges.
 We’ll work with you to create a comprehensive security plan to protect your business from data breaches, malware or other cyber threats.
 Contact our security professionals at (978) 528-0110 or firstname.lastname@example.org to schedule your no-obligation consult.